unsnetworks/ubiaccess_server/README.md

 - Register updateCountry2 controller function in config/controller_config.js

-- Open world.html file and click updateCountry2 button
+- Open world.html file and click updateCountry2 button.
+- See examples for more information.